Polychlorinated biphenyl: Water

-Because of their low vapour pressure, PCBs accumulate primarily in the hydrosphere, despite their hydrophobicity, in the organic fraction of soil, and in organisms including the human body.
+Because of their low vapor pressure, PCBs accumulate primarily in the hydrosphere, despite their hydrophobicity, in the organic fraction of soil, and in organisms including the human body.
 The hydrosphere is the main reservoir.
 The immense volume of water in the oceans is still capable of dissolving a significant quantity of PCBs.

 As the pressure of ocean water increases with depth, PCBs become heavier than water and sink to the deepest ocean trenches where they are concentrated.

 Air

 A small volume of PCBs has been detected throughout the Earth's atmosphere.
 The atmosphere serves as the primary route for global transport of PCBs, particularly for those congeners with one to four chlorine atoms.

 In the atmosphere, PCBs may be degraded by hydroxyl radicals, or directly by photolysis of carbon–chlorine bonds (even if this is a less important process).

-Atmospheric concentrations of PCBs tend to be lowest in rural areas, where they are typically in the picogram per cubic meter range, higher in suburban and urban areas, and highest in city centres, where they can reach 1 ng/m^{3} or more.
+Atmospheric concentrations of PCBs tend to be lowest in rural areas, where they are typically in the picogram per cubic meter range, higher in suburban and urban areas, and highest in city centers, where they can reach 1 ng/m^{3} or more.
 In Milwaukee, an atmospheric concentration of 1.9 ng/m^{3} has been measured, and this source alone was estimated to account for 120 kg/year of PCBs entering Lake Michigan.
 In 2008, concentrations as high as 35 ng/m^{3}, 10 times higher than the EPA guideline limit of 3.4 ng/m^{3}, have been documented inside some houses in the U.S.

 Volatilization of PCBs in soil was thought to be the primary source of PCBs in the atmosphere, but research suggests ventilation of PCB-contaminated indoor air from buildings is the primary source of PCB contamination in the atmosphere.